Skip to main content

 You may appear before the violations bureau clerk during regular business hours at any time after the court has received and entered your citation and on or before your appearance date.
 For violations that the clerk is not authorized to process, a future date will be set for you to appear before a judge.

 The law enforcement officer shall have the burden of proving the alleged violation by a preponderance of the evidence.
 At trial, you are not required to be a witness.
-These matters are not recorded unless requested in writing at least one business day in advance of trial.
-There can be no appeal from the judge’s decision if the matter is not recorded.
-There is a $10 charge to be paid in advance for a copy on CD of the audio record.

 You may request in writing a Trial by Affidavit.
 If Trial by Affidavit is allowed, the court will send you notice of the date by which your affidavit must be received and will notify the citing officer/deputy of the same due date for his/her affidavit.
 Affidavits must be notarized.
 Once the court has reviewed both affidavits and made a decision, you will be notified by mail.